t-regx/T-Regx/Contributing.md

 # T-Regex Development and Contributing rules

-There are a few rules that we believe must be obeyed, while developing and maintaining T-Regx:

-1. Lack of fake TDD
+1. The the importantest - **Lack of fake TDD**
-2. Exceptions over Magic*
-3. Type-safety
+2. The importantest - **Prefer exceptions to magic***
+3. Very important - **Type-safety**
-4. Minimisation of inconsistencies
+4. Much important - **Minimisation of inconsistencies**
-5. Lack of unnecessary performance overhead
+5. Important - **No "general-purpose" classes**

-! * *Magic would be: defaults, `null`s, warnings, magic values or false-positives)*
+! * *Magic would be: defaults, `null`s, warnings, implicity arguments or false-positives)*

 ## Fake TDD

-In presence of overwhelming fashion for scrum teams, agile approaches, tdd, oop and what not - one must understand what T-Regx understands as TDD, which is not always the same as what others might consider TDD.

-### Ideal TDD

 T-Regx contributors must take for granted that:

+- There is no rule, so that each `Foo` class should have a corresponding `FooTest` class.
+Surprising, I know.
+- **There is no automatic tool that can tell you whether a file is tested.** You need to read the tests, understand the specification.
-- Coverage is **not** a determinant of a well tested code.
-One can achieve 100% coverage with little effort and ** still** encounter an enormous number of bugs.
+- Coverage is **not** a determinant of well tested code.
+One can achieve 100% coverage with little effort and **still** encounter an enormous number of bugs.

   Coverage means:
   - Not covered parts are **definitely** not tested
   - Covered parts are **not necessarily** tested

-  That's it.
-No more information can be obtained from coverage.
-- A class containing coverage hits **is not necessarily** tested.
-To verify that, one should get acquainted with: unit tests of the class, integration testcases that test behaviour of the class/feature implemented by the class (also indirectly) and use mutation testing.
+  A class containing coverage hits **is not necessarily** tested.
+To verify that, one should get acquainted with: unit tests, interaction testcases that test behaviour of the feature directly or indirectly.
+Or using mutation testing.

-  **Only** once done that, one is able to define which parts of the class are covered by tests and which are not.
-- **There is no automatic tool that can tell you whether a file is tested.** You need to read the tests, understand what parts are covered and what not.
-- There is no rule, so that each `Foo` class should have a corresponding `FooTest` class.
-You should choose your tests accordingly.
-Surprising, I know.

-## Avoid inconsistencies

-We value consistency.
-Knowing a part of a library, should aid in learning the rest of it.

-Keep in mind:

-- When editing a feature, see if there's also a similar feature.
-Consider, whether they both should be edited, or only the one?
-- For example, at first, there were only methods `flatMap()` in `match()`, `match()->group()` and others.
-When we added `flatMapAssoc()`, we didn't only add it to the most obvious group, but everywhere where `flatMap()` was.

 ## Simple and clean design

-We'd like you to try to avoid unnecessary setters and getters, just for the sake of them.
-All classes, whichever are fit for it, should be **immutable**.
-Surely, not everytime it's possible.
+- Prefer immutable classes (not everytime that's possible)
+- Don't add getters and setters, just for the sake of them
+- Follow Zen of Python

+## "General-purpose" classes

+In a high enough abstraction layer, there's little room for "general purpose" classes.
+Don't create classes that are unnecessarily loosely coupled, "because it may be used later".
+If there is a reason to truly reuse them in the future, we'll refactor the class accordingly, when we have the reason before us.

 ## Formality